Skip to main content

 Roll layers

-Logically, it is also desirable (but not necessary for this tutorial) to switch the roller layers along based on the same options.
-So here you will also have to set up a switch with its own source material and target material.
+It is also logical (though not required for this tutorial) to switch the roll layers based on the same options.
+You would set up another switch with its own source and target materials.